tcr/syrup/README.md

 Commas are allowed, but not required in lists of arguments/literals.
 Array/list syntax is like JavaScript array literals:

-    [5 6 7 8]

-Arrays can't be invoked, as the above the above is equivalent to

-    list: 5 6 7 8
+    [5 6 7 8] # equivalent to list: 5 6 7 8

+Because arrays evaluate to lists, they are not equivalent to lists in Lisp (which can be evaluated).

-Quoting is `.
+Quoting uses \`.

+    print: `apples # prints "apples"

 Infix notation is supported for arithmetic operations and for the assign operator:

-    (+: 5 6) is equal to (5 + 6)
+    (+: 5 6) # equivalent to (5 + 6)
-    (test = fn: [] print: 'hi') declares the function 'test'
+    test = fn: [] print: 'hi' # declares the function 'test'

+Macros are supported:

+    unless = macro: [cond t f]
+      [`if cond f t]
+    print: unless: true "false value" "true value"